Course Selection Guide

 2 – Dimensional Design – Grade 10 Preference (0.5 credit)

 Students will continue to build skill in the areas of 2-dimensional design.
 Mediums such as drawing, painting, and printmaking will be explored in depth.
 Students will be exploring the use of these mediums and a variety of techniques used throughout art history.
 Each student will keep a sketchbook to brainstorm and practice technique.
 (Prerequisite—Fundamentals of Art) (Fee - $25)

 Photography – Grade 12 Preference 12 (0.5 credit)

 Students will be introduced to black and white film photography and processing.
 They will also experiment with digital photography and a brief introduction to Adobe Photoshop.
 Students will learn how to control the camera’s functions and take better pictures.
 Each student will hand in a portfolio of work at the end of the course.
 (Prerequisite—Fundamentals of Art) (Fee - $25)

 Advanced Studies in Art – Grade 12 Preference (0.5 credit)

-Advanced studies gives students who have taken Introduction to art and either 2-dimensional art, 3-dimensional art, or photography the opportunity to further develop skill in their chosen area of study.
-Projects will be tailored to the students’ interest in drawing, painting, sculpture, ceramics, printmaking or photography.
+Advanced studies gives students who have taken Introduction to art and 2-dimensional art to further develop skill in their chosen area of flat artwork.
+Projects will be tailored to the students’ interest in drawing, painting.
 Students will choose one medium in which to focus and develop a higher level of skill and understanding.
-(Prerequisite—2-D, 3-D or photography) (Fee - $25)
+(Prerequisite—2-D Art) (Fee - $25)